 Solving these clues, result in appropriate documents being pulled from the Index and in turn the results are ranked in order of relevancy.
 This consecutively is what the searcher sees when they view their search results in Google or another search engine.
 All this happens in 1/8th of a second.

-There is no option to pay for a high ranking as Google do not accept payment to improve a site's position in the search engine; if a site owner wants to appear prominently in search results without relying on SEO rankings, they must pay for the privilege using Pay per Click (PPC) advertising, which is completely separate from organic search results.
+There is no option to pay for a high ranking as Google does not accept payment to improve a site's position in the search engine; if a site owner wants to appear prominently in search results without relying on SEO rankings, they must pay for the privilege using Pay per Click (PPC) advertising, which is completely separate from organic search results.

 Google search algorithms change constantly.
-This entire process begins as ideas are sparked in the engineers minds; these ideas evolve into algorithmic tests.
+This entire process begins as ideas are sparked in the engineer's minds; these ideas evolve into algorithmic tests.
 The results are analysed, amended and run again, with the process being repeated countless times until relevant search results are achieved.
 With new content constantly being added to the web and old content becoming outdated, these algorithm tests are a never-ending progression.

 The results a Google visitor is presented with after running their search query can vary and types include the following:

 - Google’s Knowledge Graph: This offers search results that come from the real world knowledge database of people, places, their interests and the associations between them.
 Thanks to Street View, results can also be included from the physical world.
-The Knowledge Graph then provides better answers by organising information about real world people, places and things.
+The Knowledge Graph then provides better answers by organising information about real-world people, places and things.

 - Snippets: A small preview of data, such as page title and content overview for each individual result.